 Master of Divinity Program

 The largest degree program at the Lutheran School of Theology at Chicago is the M.Div. program.
 If you choose this program, you can expect to have excellent preparation for ministry and teaching in the areas of Biblical Studies, History, Theology and the Arts of Ministry: Preaching, Worship, Pastoral Care and Christian Education.
-Students also take courses related to our context taking classes in the areas of Communities of Color, Ethics, World Religions, Interdisciplinary Integrative Seminars, Mission and Leadership.
+All M.Div. students learn Greek and Hebrew as a way to understand the Bible more deeply.
+Students also have requirements related to our context taking classes in the areas of Communities of Color, Ethics, World Religions, Interdisciplinary Integrative Seminars, Mission and Leadership.